The Cure (1995 film): Plot

 Once they return, Dexter spends the rest of his time in the hospital.
 As his relationship with his mother has grown increasingly strained, Erik goes to stay with Linda who lets him visit Dexter.
 The boys joke and prank the doctors three times that Dexter has died, but when a third doctor arrives to check on him, Dexter has died for real.
 While driving Erik home, Linda notices a mother holding her young child while crossing the street.
 Reminded of her own son, she pulls over and breaks down crying.
 Erik apologizes to her, saying that he should have tried harder to find a cure.
 Linda, taken aback by his comment, embraces Erik, explaining that he was the happiest thing in Dexter's difficult life.
 Upon their arrival at home, a furious Gail confronts the pair.
-When Gail starts to hit Erik, Linda quickly intervenes, angrily and tearfully informs her of Dexter's death, and demands that she allow Erik to attend the funeral and never hit him again and threatens to report her to child protective services.
+When Gail starts to hit Erik, Linda quickly intervenes, angrily and tearfully informs her of Dexter's death, and demands that she allow Erik to attend the funeral and never hit him again and threatens to kill her.
 Gail guiltily complies.

 At Dexter's funeral, Erik places one of his shoes in the coffin and takes one of Dexter's to let sail down the river.
 This pays homage to an earlier moment in their trip when Dexter, who was having nightmares, was given one of Erik's sneakers to hold as a reminder that he's always by his side.